BA

 Apply Now

 The BA Welsh / Education degree course at Aberystwyth University will enable you to develop your skills and competencies in Welsh, and study Welsh Literature alongside Education.
 This course is the perfect combination if you are considering a career in the education sector, in whatever field.
-On successful completion of this degree, you will be eligible for an interview for the Initial Teacher Education (PGCE) Primary or Secondary programme at Aberystwyth University, if a teaching career is the path you choose.
 The broad aspect of both subjects taught on this course along with your ability to express yourself effectively and purposefully in Welsh, both in writing and speech, will also offer you all sorts of other exciting career opportunities in the future.

 Course Overview